ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 author of the language, from other gurus, and from those who've solved problems similar to your own.

-Please include the output of ruby -v along with any problematic source code.
+Please include the output of `ruby -v` along with any problematic source code.

-If you have a problem using irb, be aware that it has some limitations.
+If you have a problem using `irb`, be aware that it has some limitations.
-Try the script using `irb --single-irb`, or directly using the ruby command.
+Try the script using `irb --single-irb`, or directly using the `ruby` command.

 There might be similar questions in the mailing list, and it is good netiquette to read through recent mails (RFC1855:3.1.1, 3.1.2) before asking.